 In 1989, international trade of ivory was outlawed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 Until international trade was outlawed, billions of dollars in legally imported ivory would enter the country each year.
 In 2014, ivory trade was further restricted when President Obama entered an agreement between China and the United States to enact “nearly a complete ban on ivory import and export.”
 That same year, New Jersey and New York became the first states to enact statewide ivory trade, import, and export restrictions.
 Since then, approximately two dozen other states have pursued misguided, statewide ivory bans.

-In addition to CITES, a number of federal laws, including the Endangered Species Act, the Lacey Act, and the African Elephant Conservation Act, already enact extensive restrictions on the importation, possession, and trade of endangered and threatened species, including ivory.
+In addition to CITES, a number of federal laws, including the Endangered Species Act, the Lacey Act, and the African Elephant Conservation Act, already enact extensive restrictions on the importation, possession, and trade of endangered and threatened species and their parts, including ivory.
 Existing state laws protect local wildlife and prohibit the possession of any animal product from another country where the wildlife is known to have been taken illegally.